greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/external/g-using-the-greenplum-parallel-file-server--gpfdist-.html.md

 For information about IPv6 and IPv4 networking, see your operating system documentation.

 When reading or writing data with the `gpfdist` or `gfdists` protocol, the `gpfdist` utility rejects HTTP requests that do not include `X-GP-PROTO` in the request header.
-If `X-GP-PROTO` is not detected in the header request `gpfist` returns a 400 error in the status line of the HTTP response header: `400 invalid request (no gp-proto)`.
+If `X-GP-PROTO` is not detected in the header request `gpfdist` returns a 400 error in the status line of the HTTP response header: `400 invalid request (no gp-proto)`.

 Greenplum Database includes `X-GP-PROTO` in the HTTP request header to indicate that the request is from Greenplum Database.